googkit/googkit/README.markdown

 Project Structure
 -----------------
-- googkit.cfg ....
-Config file of the project
+- googkit.cfg .... config file of the project
-- closure/ .......
-Stores Closure Tools
+- closure/ ....... stores Closure Tools
-- development/ ...
-For development
+- development/ ... for development
-- debug/ .........
-For debug (it will be created when `is_debug_enabled` is `yes` in `googkit.cfg`)
+- debug/ ......... for debug (it will be created when `is_debug_enabled` is `yes` in `googkit.cfg`)
-- production/ ....
-For production
+- production/ .... for production